 CFX VS Mighty: The CFX is basically a Mighty clone with faster heat up and a prettier LED display.
 The Mighty is definitely the better unit delivering much better vapor quality, way less draw resistance and a proven track record of reliability/durability.
 BUT, the Mighty is also $399.
 Do I think the Mighty is $220 better than CFX?
 Yes.
 I feel like the Mighty does everything exceptionally, whereas the CFX leaves something to be desired in quite a few of my grading categories.
 Both units have the ability to do concentrates.

 I feel like Boundless is here to stay.
 They have been very active within the community and seems like they are working extremely hard to push out quality vaporizers.

-If you’re looking for a good quality portable vaporizer for an afforable price.
+If you’re looking for a good quality portable vaporizer for an affordable price.

-Option 1: The first option in the best vape under $150 category is the Boundless CF ($129).
+Option 1: The first option in the best dry herb vaporizer under $150 category is the Boundless CF ($129).
 The CF vaporizer is the smaller version of the CFX with the same fast heat up time but only 5 preset temps and no display.
 The CF is very easy to use, works well with varying load sizes and varying grind types.

 It looks and feels sort of similar to the Crafty vaporizer.
 It’s easy to pocket, very light and almost small enough to completely palm.
 It uses a non-replaceable battery and can be charged via USB.
 Lastly, the CF vape comes with a two-year manufacturer warranty.